 Since I am safe in a locked office at this moment, though, let me propose a few guidelines.
 A good rosé should be drier than Kool-Aid and sweeter than Amstel Light.
 It should be enlivened by a thin wire of acidity, to zap the taste buds, and it should have a middle core of fruit that is just pronounced enough to suggest the grape varietal (or varietals) from which it was made.

 I heart rosé.
 At all times and in all places.
 I love its modesty and unassuming personality.
 I love that I don’t have to think about it too much (and from now on, I will not think out loud about rosé in public — I don’t like to swim).
 I love that rosé goes with just about anything (except Oreos, yuuuuuck).
-And finally, I love that rosé can punctuate the good and banish the bad . . . like when Mother Nature goes off her meds and gives us a string of 20 degree April mornings.
+And finally, I love that rosé may be one of the better wines to help avoid the dreaded hangover.